FIDUCEO/FCDR_ST_ensemble/README.md

 # FCDR_ST_ensemble

-Development code for calculation of the FCDR ST ensemble from the harmonised AVHRR Easy-FCDR covariance matrix.
+Code for calculation of the FCDR ST ensemble from the AVHRR Easy-FCDR harmonisation parameters and covariance matrix.

 ## Contents